3 SIMPLE STEPS

 No matter how solid things are going, the best business coaches will take you to the next step.

-In terms of added value, the monthly retainer package of $1K includes:
+In terms of added value, the monthly retainer package includes:

 - Face to face coaching – 2 sessions x 1.5 hours each